Golf Tips for Beginners

 Whatever your reason for learning to play, golf is the greatest sport there is.
 Built on honor, integrity and sportsmanship (embodied by The First Tee); golf is a window into a person’s soul.
 You can learn a lot about someone just by how they conduct themselves on the golf course.
 Being outdoors in the fresh air and getting some good cardio exercise also isn’t a bad way to spend 4 hours either.
 You may also want to keep a psychiatrist on speed dial, too.
 Golf can be frustrating and drive you to the brink of insanity if you let it, but let’s not get into that right now.
 The game is magical.

 There’s no need to buy a book called “Golf Tips for Beginners” or anything like that, because I’m going to hook you up with some free tips.
 You’re welcome.
+So basically, if you are a beginner golfer who is looking for golf tips for beginners, you’ve come to the right place.

 “….golf is a window into a person’s soul.”